Best Lego Star Wars Sets in 2022

 - Weight6.7 pounds

-This building-block replica of Maz Kanata’s intergalactic watering hole features walls that make up the courtyard, two large spires that sit at the large-doored entrance and trees to imitate the foliage that surrounds the castle.
+This building-block replica of Maz Kanata’s intergalactic watering hole features walls that make up the courtyard, two large spires that sit at the large-doored entrance, and trees to imitate the foliage that surrounds the castle.
 A pretty cool addition is a fabric flag that hangs over the courtyard, which is said to be a hint on the location that the Lego set is derived from.
 While this might not be one of the most exciting sets, it sure is one that can complement your other models if you’re game for some fully-packed fantasy play.
-This also makes a perfect gift for Star Wars fans.
+Star War fans will also love these cool Baby Yoda Mandalorian toys from our list.
+Check them out.

 Featured in Star Wars: The Force Awakens